 Not only did this further fuel Miriam's mission to take down the notorious gang members responsible, but it led to the mass excavation of more dead bodies.

 Miriam dedicated the next few years of her life hunting down members of the notorious gang responsible for her daughter's murder.

-Over the next three years, Miriam adopted lots of different disguises; changing up her hair, impersonating election officials, getting close to unsuspecting family members for information, all so she could learn every last detail about the people responsible for her daughter's abduction and death.
+Over the next three years, Miriam adopted lots of different disguises; changing up her hair, impersonating elected officials, getting close to unsuspecting family members for information - all so she could learn every detail about the people responsible for her daughter's abduction and death.

 Within those three years, Miriam was responsible for taking down 10 different gang members who had tried to make a run for it and start new lives.

 Although her mission made her a figure of hope and admiration among other mourning families in San Fernando who had lost their loved ones to the cartel, it also put her in a seriously dangerous position.

 And in 2017, Miriam's life came to a tragically abrupt end when she was shot dead in her home.